ellmetha/django-machina/README.rst

 **This application is in heavy development.
 It is not yet suitable for production environments.**

 *Django-machina* is a forum framework for Django providing a way to build community-driven websites.
-It offers a full-featured yet very extensible forum solution :
+It offers a full-featured yet very extensible forum solution:

 * Topic and post editing
 * Forums tree management